The evidence is clear: A recent study has concluded that…

 This adds up to a 12.4 increased mortality risk for those who did not receive testosterone replacement!

-Also, there were twenty-six non-lethal heart attacks and thirty non-fatal strokes in the group not receiving TRT as opposed to ZERO non-fatal heart attacks or strokes in the men receiving testosterone replacement.
+Also, there were twenty-six non-lethal heart attacks and thirty non-fatal strokes in the group not receiving TRT as opposed to ZERO non-fatal heart attacks or strokes in the men undergoing testosterone replacement.

 The other health components that were measured in both groups produced similar results.